 The Italian Renaissance

 The Italian Renaissance (15th century) began its further development.
 The wine was refined.
 It was becoming a culture unto itself.
 The vineyards flourished, and new techniques continued to grow in proportion to expanding the areas devoted to this crop.
 The wine trade continued to be profitable.
 In Elizabethan times (16th century), the Lord, who had the right to trade in wine, was indeed a wealthy man.
 Dom Perignon, a 17th-century Benedictine monk, perfected the art of winemaking.
 He did not discover champagne but made it his own.

 A History of Wine and Vine in a New Era of Colonialism

-The conquest of the New World and other countries such as Australia, Africa further increased the concepts of growth and winemaking.
+The conquest of the New World and other countries, such as Australia and Africa, further increased the concepts of growth and winemaking.
 Regions around the world have begun experimenting with grape growing.
 Some have met with greater success than others.
 In the periods after the Industrial Revolution and the First Great War, the New World wines began to penetrate.
 The ideas of cheap wine and the need to sort, label, and authenticate wine were logical consequences of this development.

 Today, quality viticulture and cheaper wines are flourishing.
 Everyone has their own market.
 Some wines are only for those who really know their product.
 The current situation covers all levels of quality.
 There are gourmet wines as well as a pitcher.
 You can purchase wine in a bag or in a bottle.
 The label may bear the name of an ancient and respected vintner.
 The bottle could also be labeled with a cute little animal.
 Wine may be fashionable and international and still be unpalatable.
 It can be local and delectable.
 Sometimes, this is a matter of taste; sometimes, it is simply a question of education.